GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 ﻿# SpecIF JSON-Schema

-The SpecIF JSON-Schema describes the syntax of SpecIF data as a concrete instance of the SpecIF-Metamodel as descibed earlier in this specification.
+The SpecIF JSON-Schema describes the syntax of SpecIF data as a concrete instance of the SpecIF-Metamodel how it was described earlier in this specification.
 The JSON-Schema builds a platform-specific model, PSM following the OMG MDA approach.
  The Schema follows the JSON-Schema standard defined here: http://json-schema.org/draft-04/schema#.

-The schema definition file for SpecIF is available in the SpecIF GitHub repository under https://github.com/GfSE/SpecIF/blob/master/schema/specif.schema.json.
+The schema definition file for SpecIF is available under https://specif.de/v1.1/schema.json.

 ## SpecIF JSON example